miguel-guerrero/antlr4_system_verilog_parser/README.md

 The flow has been semi-automated with the intent to cover the full spec (nothing has been intentionally left behind out of the grammar).

+Aside for the grammar few utilities are included to facilitate processing of the generated syntax tree.

 # BINDINGS

-Examples on Java and Python bindings are provided.
-As of today Python binding generates very slow executables over such a large grammar.
-Performance debugging is in progress.
+Examples on **Java** and **Python** bindings are provided.
+As of today Python binding generates very slow executables over such a large grammar ( Performance debugging is in progress).
 A recommeded flow is to use the java binding and provided tools to dump the syntax tree on easy to import formats (JSON, XML and lisp styles are currently supported).
 Python utilities to import those are provided as examples of use.
+Using native anltr4 in java is of course another option.
+Only java and python bindings have been tested by the author, but the grammar definition should be equally usable on other bindings.

     $ make                         -> process grammar though antlr4 to generate python/java artifacts
     $ cd java